Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome

-{\bf Breathing \kagome lattice}
+\subsection{Breathing \kagome lattice}

-In the \avs compounds, V atoms form an ideal \kagome lattice coordinated by Sb atoms and the alkali atoms ($A$) intercalate between the \kagome layers.
-Very similar band structures are predicted across the series by the density functional theory (DFT) \cite{stephen-prm,binghai-prl}.
-There is an electron-like Fermi surface (FS) around the center of the hexagonal Brillouin zone (BZ) derived from the Sb $p_z$ orbital, while the actions of the low-energy vanadium $d$-orbitals are located around the zone boundary, forming quasi-2D FS sheets close to the van Hove (vH) singularities.
-The band dispersions measured by angle-resolved photoemission spectroscopy (ARPES) show overall agreement with the DFT predications \cite{stephen-prl,yanzhang,sato,mingshi,comin,xinjiangzhou}.
+In the {\avs} compounds, V atoms form an ideal \kagome lattice coordinated by Sb atoms and the alkali atoms ($A$) intercalate between the \kagome layers.
+Very similar band structures are predicted across the series by the density functional theory (DFT) \cite{stephen-prm, binghai-prl}, in overall agreement with the measured band dispersions \cite{stephen-prl, yanzhang, sato, mingshi, comin, xinjiangzhou}.
+There is an electron FS around the center of the hexagonal Brillouin zone (BZ) derived from the Sb $p_z$ orbital, while the actions of the low-energy V $d$-orbitals are located near the zone boundary, forming quasi-2D FS sheets close to the vH singularities.